thothom/core/README.md

 </div>

-Symbiosis is an **Object Mapper**, that is an [ORM + ODM](https://medium.com/spidernitt/orm-and-odm-a-brief-introduction-369046ec57eb), based on [TypeORM syntax](https://github.com/typeorm/typeorm) and [ESLint plugable approach](https://eslint.org/).
+Symbiosis is an **Object Mapper**, an [ORM + ODM](https://medium.com/spidernitt/orm-and-odm-a-brief-introduction-369046ec57eb), based on [TypeORM syntax](https://github.com/typeorm/typeorm) and [ESLint plugable approach](https://eslint.org/).
 Our intention here is standardize the connection and implementation of **every database** with the best performance possible, and for this, we use an plugable approach, so more people can contribute and create their on integration.
 This package alone can't do anything besides typing, the plugins do all the "dirt work".

 Currently it only works with TypeScript (and transpiled JavaScript), and we plan to keep this way.